Customer attrition or churn is a big negative for any business.

 2. Low switching costs

-Switching costs refer to anything that might prevent your customers from moving to alternative products or services.
-The lower the switching costs, the more likely customers are to churn when they encounter other triggers.
+Switching costs are anything that might prevent your customers from moving to alternative products or services.
+The lower the switching costs, the more likely customers will churn when they encounter other triggers.

 3. Service usage

 How often customers use your product or service is the most popular behavioural predictor of churn, especially for SaaS companies.

 According to Flexera, a third of all SaaS licences go unused.
 The lower the usage, the higher the probability of customer churn.

 Not all reasons for churn are directly related to your product or service, some are as a result of changes with your customers.

 For instance, location-based services will churn if customers move out of their service area.
 Others might see customers leave due to changes in budget, management, organisational structure or other environmental or political factors.

 1. Reduce churn by asking your customers if they plan on staying

 There was a field test done to help a TV subscription company reduce their high churn rate...